nicolasbrouard/campsite-reservation/README.md

 #### Subpackage `persistence`

 Each campsite reservation is represented by an entity `BookingEntity` and managed by the interface `BookingRepository` (which is a `JpaRepository`).

-The primary key of the booking entity is the `id`.
+The `BookingEntity` class contains the properties:
+- id (primary key)
+- version (serves as an optimistic lock value.
+The version is used to ensure integrity when performing the merge operation and for optimistic concurrency control).
+- email
+- fullname
+- arrivalDate
+- departureDate

-Each date that is reserved, is represented by an entity `BookingDate` and managed by the interface `BookingDateRepository` (which is also a `JpaRepository`).
+Each date for which the campsite is reserved, is represented by an entity `BookingDate` and managed by the interface `BookingDateRepository` (which is also a `JpaRepository`).
 This is not strictly necessary, but it simplifies the logic to check if a date is available.
-The `BookingDate` table has one column `date` which is the primary key.
+The `BookingDate` entity has one field `date` which is the primary key.

 The class `BookingService` contains the logic of the reservation system and allows the usage of transactions.